oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

     You may now [Proceed to the next lab](#next)

-    In case if you are interested to perform DRPG creation,association,add members,create switchover and customize switchover plan using OCI console refer Lab 2,3 and 4 using [Full Stack DR resources creation] (https://oracle-livelabs.github.io/oci-core/oci-fullstackdrs/workshops/sandbox/index.html?lab=drpg-setup)
+    **OPTIONAL** - In case if you are interested to perform DRPG creation,association,add members,create switchover and customize switchover plan using OCI console instead of this lab,please refer to Lab 2,3 and 4 using [Full Stack DR resources creation] (https://oracle-livelabs.github.io/oci-core/oci-fullstackdrs/workshops/sandbox/index.html?lab=drpg-setup).

 ## Acknowledgements